Financial Planning Represents an Increasingly Important Role

 Ways to Increase Adoption

-Yet, despite these benefits, investment firms in financial institutions struggle to embrace financial planning and lag behind their counterparts in the financial services industry.
+Yet, despite these benefits, investment services arm of banks and credit unions struggle to embrace financial planning and lag behind their counterparts in the financial services industry.
 Consider the following guidelines to help your firm overcome this challenge.

 1. Setting and Managing Expectations